 Now, after I got going doing the research, I got a couple of requests to research some people further back in time.
 These turned out to be old, established "end-of-line" situations.
 Since my original idea was to demonstrate finding people, I started with easier challenges.
 But in any event, I may or may not find new people to add to the FamilyTree.
-Since the families I choose are in an "end-of-line" sort of situation independent of the time frame, there is no guarantee that I will be any more successful than the average user of the Family Tree in finding additional family members.
+Since some of the families I choose are in an "end-of-line" sort of situation independent of the time frame, there is no guarantee that I will be any more successful than the average user of the Family Tree in finding additional family members.
 In any event, I hope that my efforts as recorded will help either the family members or others to find more information about their ancestral families and relatives.

 Why am I doing this?
 For the past 15 years or so, I have been helping hundreds (thousands?) of people find their ancestors.
 I simply intend to document the process in detail with real examples so that you can see exactly how I find family lines.
 I simply want to show where those "green icons" come from.
 Since the FamilySearch.org Family Tree is entirely cooperative, I will simply assume that when I find a family that needs some research that I am helping that family.
-By the way, this is Project Five of the series because I intend to do this over and over with different examples.
+By the way, this is Project Eleven of the series because I intend to do this over and over with different examples.

 There is another reason why I am doing this.
 Because I constantly offer to help people find their ancestors and I get relatively few that take advantage of that offer.
 I need to spend some of my excess energy.